This post may contain affiliate links. Read the full disclosure here.

 It is up to us to do the research, stay educated, and make the best choices for our families!

-1. Know what toxic chemicals to avoid
+1. Know what toxic chemicals you need to avoid

 The first step to making the switch to a non-toxic laundry routine is to familiarize yourself with common toxic ingredients.
 You need to know the names of the ingredients you should be avoiding or you’ll be completely lost through the whole process.